 - All members of staff have read and follow Safer Working Practice guidance

-- Mrs Clarke has attended Level 3 training with Swindon's Local Safeguarding Children Board (LSCB)
+- Mrs Clarke and Mrs Plested have attended Level 3 training with Swindon's Local Safeguarding Children Board (LSCB)

 - Mrs Clarke and Mr Evans (governor) have attended Safer Recruitment training with Swindon's Local Safeguarding Children Board (LSCB).